ikunal-04/LearnWell/README.md

 - **Create Blogs:** Users can create and publish their own blogs on various topics.
 - **Share Blogs:** Share your blogs with the community and engage in discussions.
 - **Discover Blogs:** Explore a diverse range of blogs created by other users.
-- **Interact with Community:** This feature is currently in development phase ⚒️.
+- **Whiteboard:** Explore this feature to plan things with creativity.

 ## Installation